Transgender personnel in the South Korean military: Transgender women

-Conscription into the military is determined by the gender code within an individuals Resident Registration Number (RRN).
-Transgender women who have not legally changed their RRN will be conscripted into the military to serve as "men."
+Conscription into the military is determined by the gender code within an individual's Resident Registration Number (RRN).
+Transgender women who have not legally changed their RRN will be conscripted into the military to serve as "men".

 Due to the high cost of surgeries, many trans women cannot be exempt by way of legal gender change.
 Another way to gain exemption from active duty is to be diagnosed with "severe gender identity disorder" by a military doctor.
 This "disorder" is classified as either mild or severe.
 Because the MMA has previously charged women with identifying as transgender in order to evade conscription, several transgender women report feeling compelled to "undergo irreversible surgeries," such as an orchiectomy, which is the removal of the testicles.
 Between 2012 and 2015, 104 transgender women were exempt based on "testicle loss" and only 21 transgender women were exempt from service based on gender identity disorder.

 Trans women serving as "men" are assigned to second eligible conscription status, also known as de facto exemption, in the military.

-Byun Hui-su is a woman who transitioned during her time in the South Korean military.
-On January 22, 2020, she was discharged after undergoing gender reassignment surgery.
-In March of 2021, the 23-year-old was found dead in her home.
+Byun Hui-su was a transgender woman who transitioned during their time in the South Korean military.
+On January 22, 2020, they were discharged after undergoing gender reassignment surgery.
+In March 2021, the 23-year-old was found dead in their home.
 The South Korean court later found this discharge to be unlawful and discriminatory.
 The court made no further remarks about transgender individuals serving in the military.